Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- Aiyuk has 56 receptions (on 84 targets) for 826 yards and five touchdowns, averaging 48.6 yards per game.
+- This season Aiyuk has 56 catches (on 84 targets) for 826 yards and five touchdowns, averaging 48.6 yards per game.

-- Aiyuk has been the target of 84 of his team's 514 passing attempts this season, or 16.3% of the target share.

-- With 10 targets in the red zone this season, Aiyuk has been on the receiving end of 15.9% of his team's 63 red zone pass attempts.
+- Aiyuk has seen the ball thrown his way 10 times in the red zone this season, 15.9% of his team's 63 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Rams.